KihaJeong1994/jakarta-persistence-3.0-template/README.md

   - many-to-many
     - there is a join table that is named A_B(owner name first)
     - *cascade=REMOVE* should not be applied
+    - setting relationship on inverse side does not work!
+    - hibernate : when remove relationship, the whole relationship is removed and insert rest of relationship(delete all relationship & insert again) -> many-to-many with a link entity!
+    >When an entity is removed from the @ManyToMany collection, Hibernate simply deletes the joining record in the link table.
+Unfortunately, this operation requires removing all entries associated with a given parent and recreating the ones that are listed in the current running persistent context.
 - Unidirectional : has only an owning side
   - one-to-one
     - owning side : contains foreign key